Vernal Pools

 Marbled Salamander, photographed during the autumn breeding migration at a pond near the Notch on the Holyoke Range.
 The pond was dry at the time but flooded later in the fall, allowing the Marbled Salamander eggs to hatch.

-Pictures and text courtesy of a friend of the Mt.
+Pictures of salamanders, frogs and their descriptions courtesy of a friend of the Mt.
 Tom Range.